csning1998/on-premise-gitlab-deployment/README.md

     - **`14) Purge All Libvirt Resources`**:

         This option executes `libvirt_resource_purger "all"`, which **only deletes** all virtual machines, virtual networks, and storage pools created by this project, but **will preserve** Packer's output images and Terraform's local state files.
-This is suitable for scenarios where you only want to clean up virtualization resources without clearing the project state.
+This is suitable for scenarios where cleaning up virtualization resources is required without clearing the project state.

     - **`15) Purge All Packer and Terraform Resources`**: